Rob--W/toolbarwidget-jplib/docs/toolbarwidget.md

     If true, the widget will be forced to stick at its position within the toolbar.

   @prop height {number}
-    Optional height in pixels of the widget.
-If not given, a default height is used.
+    Optional (maximum) height in pixels of the widget.
+If not given, the sdk/widget's default height will be used.

-    If this value is greater than the height of the toolbar, then the widget's height is reduced to the toolbar's height.
+  @prop autoShrink {boolean}
+    Optional, default true.
+Whether to prevent the toolbar from growing in height when the button is added.
+    This is done by decreasing the widget's height.
+Use media queries to adapt your widget to the correct size.
+    This setting is enforced when the user changes the icon size preferences.

+  @prop aspectRatio {number}
+    Optional number.
+When this number is set, the width of the widget is automatically changed to match the widget's height.
+This value can only be used when the `height` property is set.
+When this property is used, the `width` property is useless and will not reflect the actual width of the widget.

 </api>
 <api name="toolbarID">